Inabakumori/Inabakumori/README.md

 Hiya my name is Yvonne!

-- 🔭 I’m currently working on: [Random Sentence generator](https://github.com/crytorr/random-sentence-generator)
+- 🔭 I’m currently working on: idk man
 - 🌱 I’m currently learning: Jabaskirpt
 - 👯 I’m looking to collaborate on: idk
 - 🤔 I’m looking for help with: maybe jabascirpt idk